Galatoni/CaptchaGenerator/README.md

 ?>

-Making use of $_SESSION variable to store solution and comparing with input.
-By making use of the $_SESSION variable, the solution can be stored for later comparison.
+By making use of the session variables, the solution can be stored for later comparison.

 Creating a new Captcha OVERWRITES the existing one and changes